lester-lee/curious-places/about.md

 layout: default
 title: About
 ---
-## Curious Places
+## P‽n
-This is the project site for Curious Places.
+This is the project site for P‽n.